Coping if your presidential candidate loses

 Tips on dealing with the stress of a divisive election

 - Link to: Northwestern Now Story

 The results of the presidential election will pack an emotional punch for those whose candidate didn’t win.

-Northwestern University mental health experts Dr. Aderonke Pederson, a psychiatrist, and Alexandra Solomon, a psychologist, offered some tips for coping with your strong emotions as the results come in.
-It is important to take time to process what you are feeling, they said.
+Northwestern University experts offer tips for coping with your strong emotions as the results come in.
+It is important to take time to process what you are feeling, say Northwestern University mental health experts.

 “If your candidate loses, it is important to take the time to grieve the loss.
 Ignoring our stress is not the best route,” said Dr. Pederson, an instructor of psychiatry and behavioral sciences at Northwestern University Feinberg School of Medicine.
 “Grief includes several stages, and it is OK to walk gently through the process, from the initial shock or denial to anger, and finally to acceptance and hopefully some level of peace.

 “Be patient with yourself as you process the results of the election whether the results are finalized or not.
 Use your support system, avoid catastrophizing, avoid ‘all-or-nothing’ thinking.
 Instead, consider the positives and negatives of the situation, take stock of the positives and remember to remain hopeful.”